 New billing system

 There is the issue.
 Jonathon has lost his expert status.
 He is no longer the “go-to guy”.
-His level of expertise is now the same as everyone else and that is a significant loss of competence and status for him.
+His level of expertise is now the same as everyone else, and that is a significant loss of competence and status for him.

 Assessing The Perceived Loss

-When an organization changes, it’s crucial to delve into the psyche of the people affected.
+When an organisation changes, it’s crucial to delve into the psyche of the people affected.
 Understanding what they stand to lose—or what they perceive they will lose—is a critical step in managing change effectively.
 These losses can range across various aspects of their professional lives, from their sense of security to the very essence of their daily routines.

 Security